KDmitr/study_mallm-gan/README.md

 Original paper: Ling, Yaobin et al. “MALLM-GAN: Multi-Agent Large Language Model as Generative Adversarial Network for Synthesizing Tabular Data.”
 [ArXiv abs/2406.10521 (2024): n. pag.](https://arxiv.org/pdf/2406.10521)

 ### **Repeating the experiments described in the article**
+The Adult data is used for a classification task, Insurance - regression.
+For classification, we fit XGBoost Classifier, calculate F1 score; regression - XGBoost Regressor and calculate R2.
+Conclusions from the experiments:
+* The results obtained in the article were partially reproduced
+* The thesis stated in the article that the model performs better on small sample sizes was confirmed
 <table class="tg"><thead>
   <tr>
     <th class="tg-c3ow"><span style="font-weight:bold">N</span></th>